Table of Contents

-The combination of frequent complaints and esophagitis do make the use of medications necessary: First choice medications include proton pump inhibitors (PPI), e.g., omeprazole or pantoprazole, which suppress gastric acid secretion and help regenerate the mucosa.
+The combination of frequent complaints and esophagitis makes the use of medications necessary: first-choice medications include PPIs, e.g., omeprazole or pantoprazole, which suppress gastric acid secretion and help regenerate the mucosa.

 Initially, therapy starts with a high dosage (so that already existing erosions will heal more quickly).
 Maintenance therapy is continued with half the therapeutic dosage (step-down-treatment).
-If the patient relapses after the end of the treatment, a long term prophylactic administration of PPIs in half the standard dosage is applied.
+If the patient relapses after the end of the treatment, a long-term prophylactic administration of PPIs comprising half the standard dosage is applied.
 In case of occasional relapses, a patient can take PPIs on demand.

-A laparoscopic Nissen fundoplication is indicated for stage IV, when conservative methods fail to succeed, when there is an intolerance to proton pump inhibitors or when complications keep occurring (e.g., aspiration pneumonia).
-Surgical therapy can also be applied to younger individuals who reject a long term PPI treatment.
+A laparoscopic Nissen fundoplication is indicated for stage IV when conservative methods fail to succeed when there is an intolerance to PPIs or when complications keep occurring (e.g., aspiration pneumonia).
+Surgical therapy can also be applied to younger individuals who reject long-term PPI treatment.

-A complication that is relatively common and possibly the one asked most often in the exams, is the so-called “gas-bloat syndrome.”
-Patients with reflux disease, who used to swallow air before the operation, continue to do it post-operatively too (disorder is referred to as aerophagia).
+A complication that is relatively common and possibly the one asked most often in the exams, is the so-called ‘gas-bloat syndrome’.
+Patients with reflux disease, who used to swallow air before the operation, continue to do so post-operatively (disorder is referred to as aerophagia).
 However, a successful fundoplication does not allow for the air to be vented, since the gastroesophageal passage is subjected to a proper pressure ratio.
-This can lead to nausea, feelings of pressure and even to arrhythmias and a second operation must be performed in order to loosen the cuff.
+This can lead to nausea, feelings of pressure, and even arrhythmias and a second operation must be performed in order to loosen the cuff.

 Control pattern in Barrett’s esophagus

-Because of the increased malignant degeneration risk of Barrett’s esophagus, patients displaying this particular condition are consistently treated and are also frequently observed endoscopically with multiple biopsies.
+Because of the increased risk of malignant degeneration in Barrett’s esophagus, patients displaying this particular condition are consistently treated and are also frequently observed endoscopically with multiple biopsies.

-In case of a Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes two endoscopic controls in one year.
-If the controls continue to show no degeneration, an interval of 3 (long-segment-Barrett) and 4 (short-segment-Barrett) years is considered to suffice.
+In case of Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes 2 endoscopic controls in 1 year.
+If the results continue to show no degeneration, an interval of 3 (long-segment-Barrett) and 4 (short-segment-Barrett) years is considered to suffice.

-In case of a Barrett’s esophagus with LGID (low grade intraepithelial dysplasia), the patient undergoes two endoscopic controls within the first 6 months.
+In case of Barrett’s esophagus with LGID, the patient undergoes 2 endoscopic controls within the first 6 months.
 Then the follow up is performed once a year.

-In case of a Barrett’s esophagus with HGID (high grade dysplasia) an endoscopic mucosal resection is indicated, or alternatively, a local radiofrequency ablation (RFA).
+In case of Barrett’s esophagus with HGID, an endoscopic mucosal resection is indicated, or alternatively, a local radiofrequency ablation (RFA).